Golden Horizon

 07 AprDeparting from Bridgetown

-08 AprSoufriere, St Lucia Island
+08 AprSoufriere, St Lucia

-18 AprPonta Delgada, Sao Miguel Island, Azores
+18 AprPonta Delgada, Sao Miguel, Azores

 22 AprArriving in Lisbon, Portugal

-Prices started from USD 1800 (GBP 1300 / EUR 1550) per person with double occupancy.
+Prices started at USD 1800 (GBP 1300 / EUR 1550) per person (double occupancy).